sustainablelab/example-c-project/doc/Tutorial.md

 	cc -c -o build/util.o src/util.c
 ```

-//Note the recipes for building object files requires flag `-c`
+*Note the recipes for building object files requires flag `-c`
-to tell gcc to stop after compiling, do not run the linker.//
+to tell gcc to stop after compiling, do not run the linker.*

 And build: